rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/moves_and_initialization.md

 seem like distinct topics.
 Indeed, our borrow checker error messages often talk about them differently.
 But **within the borrow checker**, they are not nearly as separate.
-Roughly speaking, the borrow checker tracks the set of "initialized places" at any point in time.
-Assigning to a previously uninitialized local variable adds it to that set;
-moving from a local variable removes it from that set.
+Roughly speaking, the borrow checker tracks the set of "initialized places" at any point in the source code.
+Assigning to a previously uninitialized local variable adds it to that set; moving from a local variable removes it from that set.

 Consider this example: